Geraldkigotho/NLP-tweet-sentiment-project/README.md

 #### Metrics for Evaluation
 - **Accuracy**: Measures the overall correctness of the model.
 - **Precision**: The proportion of true positive predictions among all positive predictions.
 Important for assessing the quality of positive predictions.
 - **Recall**: The proportion of true positives correctly identified.
-Important for understanding the ability of the model to capture all positive instances.
+Important to understand the ability of the model to capture all positive instances.
 - **F1-Score**: The harmonic mean of precision and recall.
 Provides a balance between precision and recall.
 - **ROC AUC**: Measures the model's ability to distinguish between classes.
 A higher AUC indicates better performance.